 Coyuchi Organic Crinkled Percale Sheets

 The sheets are offered in a variety of colors, from neutral tones to vibrant teal.
-The cotton is grown and the sheets are woven in India and is GOTS and Fair Trade Certified, in keeping with Coyuchi’s dedication to social and environmental sustainability.
+The sheets are GOTS and Fair Trade certified, in keeping with Coyuchi’s dedication to social and environmental sustainability.
 The sheets are also shipped in reusable cotton bags to help cut down on single-use plastics.